Dynion Mwyn: The Wheel

 These comprise a total of eight major festivals.
 There are also 13 Full Moon Lunar Rituals and several miscellaneous festivals which Dynion Mwyn recognizes.

 They believe that if one follows the path of the Gwyddon and offers the sacrifices of love and spiritual dedication to the Divine Earth Goddess and the Celestial God during these Sabbats and festivals, he or she will make evident an inner awareness of their true spiritual nature.
-Like their earlier Pictish and other Celtic forbearers, Welsh Witches have an affinity for patterns in Ritual, Song, Words, and Art, and are an intensely proud and passionate people.
+Like their earlier Pictish and other Celtic forebears, Welsh Witches have an affinity for patterns in Ritual, Song, Words, and Art, and are an intensely proud and passionate people.
 The rich Sabbat festivals, customs, artwork and music are indicative of a continuing Celtic heritage, which is best represented by the Triscele, a Celtic version of the Yin Yang symbol.
 A Triscele is three spiral lines appearing to move in the same direction from a central point, enclosed by a circle.
 This symbol of three is an important element in the Welsh religious philosophy.
 Three is the number of the stages of life.
 The goddess shows three faces: Maid, Mother and Crone.
 (By permission of Celtic Church of Dynion Mwyn, Inc.)

 The primary sources for this entry include: "The Quest", "The Way" and "The Word", books written by Rhuddlwm Gawr; as well as "The Thirteen Mystical Treasures of Welsh Witchcraft", "Mysteries of Welsh Witchcraft: Universal Laws and the Old Religion" and "The Threefold Cauldron of Cerridwen: Mythology of Welsh Witchcraft" by Taliesin einion Vawr edited by Rhuddlwm Gawr.